Management strategies

 Let’s consider what the 3 Ps might look like when cooking.

 Learn to say no. You may find it hard to say no because you don’t want to miss an opportunity.
-Remember that by saying no to one thing, you are saying yes to something that you value more.
+Remember, by saying no to one thing, you can say yes to something you value more.

 Keep track of your daily energy levels with Macmillan’s Fatigue Diary.